SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 bonuses during game play because of his “longer outlook.”
 A character may not have this ability more than once.

-Character Options

 Luck, Good (2)
 The character is blessed with unusually good luck.
 Once per adventure, a character with Good Luck can receive one of the following beneﬁts just by asking for it: action, breakthrough, haste, or second chance.
 See the “Luck Beneﬁts” sidebar for details on each of these options.
 Calling upon one’s luck does not count as an action.
 Good Luck can only be declared once per rank during a particular adventure, but it may be declared at any time, and it cannot be cancelled by any other effect.
 A character may have up to two ranks of this Special Ability.

 Luck, Great (3)